heartz66/json-input-stream/README.md

 I made this because I always use JSON objects as response from my API, and using `fs.createReadStream` with a pipeline to the response would send the inside of the file, without the pretty looking JSON response.
 This way I still have the JSON responses, and don't run out of memory if using `fs.readFileSync` on huge files and creating the JSON response with the returned data from `fs.readFileSync`.

 # Documentation
-### Constructor([data])
+### Transform(data)
 - `data` - The object you want the incoming data to be transformed into.
-This object must contain the `JsonInputStream.OUTPUT_LOCATION` variable, this is where the data is going to be located.
+This object must contain the `JsonInputStream.OUTPUT_LOCATION` variable, this is where the input data is going to be located.

-Constructs a new instance of json-input-stream.

 **Example:**